- Docs

 Operations

-Moves and copies from one Files.com storage region to another, or from one Remote Server Mount to another, will always take longer than an identical operation whose source and destination reside within the same storage region or storage location.
+Moves and copies from one Files.com storage region to another, or from one Remote Server Mount to another, always take longer than an identical operation whose source and destination reside within the same storage region or location.

 Uploads and Downloads

-Our SDKs, CLI App, and web portal will automatically apply parallelism and chunking to transfers to give you the best possible transfer performance.
+Our SDKs, CLI App, and web portal automatically apply parallelism and chunking to transfers for the best possible performance.
+When using our APIs directly, your application, program, or script must manage parallelism and chunking on its own.

 - SDKs, CLI App, APIs, or web portal